Who’s That Voice in Your Head? Understanding Your Inner Critic

 Why You Can’t Just Silence It

-But anyone who’s tried knows—it doesn’t work.
+You might hear advice like, “Just think positively,” or “Tell it to shut up.”
+But anyone who has tried this knows—it doesn’t work.
 Why?
 Because the inner critic isn’t trying to hurt you.
 It thinks it’s protecting you.

-Therapeutic approaches like Internal Family Systems (IFS) suggest this part of you is scared.
-It learned—somewhere along the line—that being harsh keeps you safe.
-Safe from shame.
-Safe from embarrassment.
-Safe from being seen as less.
+Therapeutic approaches, like Internal Family Systems (IFS), suggest this part of you is scared.
+It learned, at some point, that being harsh keeps you safe—from shame, embarrassment, or being seen as less.
+This doesn't make the critic right, but it does mean it deserves compassion.

 A Mindful Way to Handle Your Inner Critic

-Here’s how to work with your inner critic—without judging it, and without letting it lead:
+Here’s how to work with your inner critic—without judging it and without letting it lead:

 1. Name the Voice